hemihydrate/blog/01-process.md

 We talked about the changes I want to achieve.

 Finally, I was told what will happen next.
-My next appointment will be in one or two months from now, there will many of appointments with specialists of different kind (I'll mention which ones when I visit them first).
+My next appointment will be in one or two months from now, there will be many appointments with specialists of different kind (I'll mention which ones when I visit them first).